Frequently Asked Questions

 What is a “departmental representative” and how will I interact with this person?

 The departmental representative (or “dept rep”) in an academic department is responsible for all matters related to the undergraduate curriculum and the progress of undergraduate concentrators.
 This person will be your main adviser, or will coordinate your advising by other members of the department.
 If you have any question related to the curriculum, departmental course requirements or independent work requirements of your department, you should consult this person, whose contact information is available on the department’s website.

 How do I choose my departmental courses?

-You will begin to choose departmental courses when you declare your concentration — in the spring of freshman year for B.S.E. students, or the spring of sophomore year for A.B. students.
+You will begin to choose departmental courses when you declare your concentration — in the spring of first year for B.S.E. students, or the spring of sophomore year for A.B. students.
 At that time, you will have an opportunity to attend open houses sponsored by many departments and to consult with the faculty in the department who are designated advisers for students majoring in the department.
-This person is often, but not always, the departmental representative, who will approve your course selections before you enter them into SCORE.
+This person is often, but not always, the departmental representative, who will approve your course selections before you enter them into TigerHub.